 John’s Septuagint argument fell apart when I pointed out that we trust the Hebrew original rather than a Greek translation produced by Hellenized [assimilated] Jews.
 One reason the New Testament is full of contradictions is that its authors relied on this inaccurate and inconsistent translation.
 For example, the Hellenized Septuagint mentions seventy-five people in Genesis and Exodus but records seventy in Deuteronomy.

 Other inconsistencies prove that this Hellenized translation is not the same as the original Greek Septuagint mentioned in the Talmud Megillah 9a, which consisted exclusively of the Five Books of Moses.

 Not willing to give up, John vehemently declared that the numbers seventy or seventy-five did not matter, since there is no way to calculate the actual historical number.
 I responded, “You consider it unverifiable, unlike the historical and archeological fact that Jacob was buried in the city of Hebron, as mentioned in Genesis 49:29-30.”

 “Exactly!” he exclaimed.

-At this point, I asked Mark to read Acts 7:16, which mistakenly claims Jacob was buried in the city of Shechem, 50 miles north of Hebron.
+At this point, I asked John to read Acts 7:16, a frequently cited contradiction, which mistakenly claims Jacob was buried in the city of Shechem, 50 miles north of Hebron.
 He was dumbstruck and did not say another word to me for the duration of the flight.

 Even at 35,000 feet, knowledge of the Torah is the best way to survive missionary challenges, which are consistently based on misquotes, mistranslations, and even fabrications.
 As King Solomon eloquently wrote, “The advantage of knowledge is that wisdom preserves the life of those who have it” (Ecclesiastes 7:12).